DrDBanner/inmanage/docs/index.md

 - Give the enforced user a real shell (e.g., `/bin/bash`) if it defaults to `nologin`.
 - Install required CLI tools inside the container (mysql/mariadb client + dump, rsync, zip).
 - Cron is often better handled by the host; otherwise use a cron-enabled container.
-- inmanage updates use less RAM than web-based updates, which helps on small containers.
+- inm updates use less RAM than web-based updates, which helps on small containers.
 - One-command backups, updates, and restores reduce manual container exec steps.
 - Provision files make setup repeatable across staging/production containers.
 - Health checks give a quick system/app/DB overview without manual probing.

 ### Docker backups with backup_remote_job.sh

-`backup_remote_job.sh` is a helper script generated by inmanage to pull backup bundles from a server to another machine (local or remote).
+`backup_remote_job.sh` is a helper script generated by inm to pull backup bundles from a server to another machine (local or remote).
 It standardizes rsync/scp, optional hooks, and file paths so you get consistent, repeatable off-box backups.

 In Docker, this is especially useful because it avoids relying on container snapshots and gives you **app‑level** bundles (DB + files) that can be restored anywhere.